Sjord/Sjord.github.io/_posts/2024-03-25-create-objects-instead-of-strings.md

 date: 2024-03-27
 ---

+URLs and HTML can be constructed securely by first creating an object and then serializing that to a string, instead of concatenating strings directly.

 ## Introduction

 Wherever a string has some structure to it, it can be vulnerable to injection.
 When creating CSV, JSON, HTML, URL, or some other structured text, just putting a variable in it without encoding or escaping it can break the format, and result in a security issue.
 The naive way to solve this is to escape the variable.
 The better way is to create an object, and convert that to text.